-BMGT 115 Organizational Theory and Design (3)
+BMGT 115 Organizational Theory and Design (3) 3 hours lecture

 Policies and methods of organization in business enterprises of various types and sizes.
 Functional components of business organization: planning, controlling, coordinating, and directing to meet organizational objectives.
 Establishing lines of authority and functions of departments or units with emphasis on systems management.